codetermination/NewNet/README.md

 ```python
 python3 RunNewNet.py -t True
 ```
 Yout model will be saved with the current date and time.
+The dataset can be changed in settings.py.